AaronCQL/CS3219-OTOT-A/README.md

 ## Explanation

+Refer to `nginx/nginx.conf` for the frontend and proxy servers' configurations.

+### Frontend server

+The frontend server, located at `localhost:8080`, will serve the two static HTML files in `src/`.
+Visiting http://localhost:8080 will not work as we only exposed port `80` when running the image.

+### Proxy server

-Refer to the nginx configuration in `nginx/nginx.conf`.
-A proxy server is set up at `localhost:80`, which will redirect all requests to the frontend server located at `localhost:8080`.
-Thus, even though the frontend server is located at `localhost:8080`, visiting http://localhost:80 will still serve the appropriate HTML from the frontend server.
+The proxy server, located at `localhost:80`, will reverse proxy all `localhost:80` requests to `localhost:8080`.
+Thus, even though the frontend server is located at `localhost:8080`, visiting http://localhost:80 will still serve the appropriate HTML file from the frontend server.

 ## Personal notes